ktraister/endless_waltz/docs/README.md

 # Documentation
 This directory contains all of the documentation for the Endless Waltz messenger.
 Individual services are split out into seperate directories, while common things are given their own directories.

+LAST UPDATED: 11 October 23

 ## Naming Conventions
 The project gets its name from the movie Gundam Wing: Endless Waltz, and hosts are named to reflect this.
-As of 26 September 2023, the environment contains:
+The environment contains:
   - Zero: Physical development machine, hosting dev and prod infra
   - Shenlong: GCP Cloud server hosting k3s for dev infra work
   - HeavyArms: AWS Cloud server hosting k3s for dev infra work
   - DeathScythe: My laptop :)

 ## Applications
-As of 26 September 2023, the EW Messenger has five discreet applications:
+The EW Messenger has six discreet applications:
   - [RTL-Entropy](https://github.com/ktraister/ew-rtl-entropy)
   - [Reaper](../endless_waltz/reaper/README.md)
   - [RandomAPI](../endless_waltz/random/README.md)